dev-academy-programme/concepts/security/oauth2-macguffin.md

 Put simply, _third-party authentication_ partially shifts the burden of authentication to someone else.
 In the past, it was usual for web sites to store usernames and passwords for all their users.
 When a user visited the site, they would be asked for a password and the server would compare it with the passwords stored in the database to determine if the user would be granted access or not.

 The trouble is, many sites were _really bad at it_.
 You may like to read up on some of the worst database intrusions in [World's Biggest Data Breaches](http://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/).
 If some of those big players can get it badly wrong, so can you!
 Increasingly, for convenience and security, web sites _outsource_ their authentication needs to larger providers like Facebook, Google, and GitHub.
-This can be a two-edged sword, and has some interesting privacy implications.
+This can be a two-edged sword, and has some privacy implications.
 [The dangers of OAuth/Social Login](https://mortoray.com/2014/02/21/the-dangers-of-oauthsocial-login/) is an interesting treatment of the subject.
 However, for many modern applications it's a must, and clients will often request login via Facebook and Twitter.

 ## The Hunt for the MacGuffin: an OAuth Tale

 Alfred Hitchcock used the term "MacGuffin" to refer to an object of desire, the _great and glorious thing_ that the protagonist (and the villains!) must obtain.
 We don't actually have to care what it is, exactly.
 We only know that it's hard to obtain.

 Imagine that a user can obtain this _MacGuffin_ by logging into your site.
+So:

  - your site contains a _MacGuffin_
  - the user can only gain access to the _MacGuffin_ once they prove themselves
  - the way to prove themselves lies _outside_ your site, at the feet of the mighty Facebook
+ - if they pass the Trial of Facebook, Facebook will give your site some unique way of identifying the user

 It's just like the [_Maltese Falcon_](https://en.wikipedia.org/wiki/The_Maltese_Falcon_(1941_film)) already.
-(If you want a more modern example, think _unobtainium_ in [_Avatar_](https://en.wikipedia.org/wiki/Avatar_(2009_film))).
+(If you want a more modern example, think _unobtainium_ in [_Avatar_](https://en.wikipedia.org/wiki/Avatar_(2009_film)).)

 ### Requesting the MacGuffin
 Your site has a job: it is the _Keeper of the MacGuffin_.
 This is a weighty task indeed: no-one must gain access to the MacGuffin if they are not deemed worthy!
 The user must prove themselves, and to do that we send them on a quest: to the hallowed servers of Facebook.